kurt-krueckeberg/language-translation-dictionary-lookup/readme.md

 ## Dictonary Lookup Classes

-These classes implement the `DictionaryInterface`:
+The classes that implement the `DictionaryInterface`:

 - PonsDictionary
 - CollinsGermanDictionary